georglauterbach/arm/documentation/content/introduction.md

 In AArch64 specific terminology is used when talking about taking an exception:

-- When the PE responds to an exception, an exception is¢ taken.
+- When the Processing Element (PE, usually a processor core) responds to an exception, an exception is¢ taken.
 - The PE state immediately before taking the exception is the state the exception is taken from.
 - The PE state immediately after taking the exception is the state the exception is taken to.